 A handy first stop in your retirement planning journey is to attend a free seminar run by the Financial Information Service (FIS), or book a free one-hour appointment with one of the FIS officers.
 You can talk to FIS representatives over the telephone or face-to-face.

 The Financial Information Service is available to anyone, and the Government funds the service under the Centrelink budget.
 Note that you don’t have to be in receipt of Centrelink payments or services to use FIS.

-A few years ago I attended two FIS seminars as part of my research when road-testing public information services for inclusion in one of my books.
+A fair few years ago I attended two FIS seminars as part of my research when road-testing public information services for inclusion in one of my books.
 FIS brings in experts from the financial services industry to take you through some of the issues you may face when investing generally or when planning for your retirement.
 FIS often hosts a series of seminars on related financial subjects.
 In the free seminars that I attended the content was easy to follow and included practical information.

 According to the FIS information on the Centrelink section of the Department of Human Services website, the information you get from the Financial Information Service (FIS) can help you:

-- understand your financial affairs
+- understand your own financial situation

 - learn how to save and plan for the future

 - start planning your retirement and understand the options available